Grattius

 Life

 Very little is known of Grattius.
-Ovid mentions him as a contemporary, but he is otherwise not mentioned in any extant sources.
+He is referred to as a contemporary by Ovid, but he is otherwise not mentioned in any extant sources.

 Work

 Grattius’ single surviving work is the Cynegetica (or Cynegeticon), a didactic poem in about 540 hexameters on hunting with and the rearing of dogs.
-Though similarly titled to Xenophon’s Cynegeticus, the poem has more in common with Vergil’s Georgics and Hellenistic poetics and the Augustan program in general.
-Rather than strictly on the mechanics, Grattius spends quite a few lines on digressions on famous hunters, unusual landscapes or rituals, and a lament for austere living due to excess luxury.
+Though similarly titled to Xenophon’s Cynegeticus (Κυνηγετικός in the original Greek), the poem has more in common with Vergil’s Georgics, Hellenistic poetics, and the Augustan program in general.
+Rather than strictly on technique, Grattius spends quite a few lines on digressions on famous hunters, unusual landscapes, rituals, and a lament for austere living due to excess luxury, themes shared with Vergil and Tibullus.

-The Cynegetica does not appear to have been overly influential, though some have seen traces of it in the Astronomica and to a lesser extent Nemesianus’ own Cynegetica, though influence on the latter is debatable.
+The Cynegetica does not appear to have been overly influential, though some have seen traces of it in Manilius’ Astronomica and to a lesser extent Nemesianus’ own Cynegetica; influence on the latter is debatable.

 Grattius Online